smessiah777/github-finder/README.md

 ## Overview

-React app that allows user to search for Github profiles using the Github API
+React app that allows the user to search for Github profiles using the Github API

 This app was created with React Context API and Hooks